skx/sysbox/README.md

 Perform expansion, via environmental variables, on simple golang templates.

-You can also use the built-in golang template facilities, for example please see [cmd_env_template.tmpl](cmd_env_template.tmpl), and the samples shown on the [text/template documentation](https://golang.org/pkg/text/template/).
+You can freely use the built-in golang template facilities, for example please see the sample template here [cmd_env_template.tmpl](cmd_env_template.tmpl), and the the examples included in the [text/template documentation](https://golang.org/pkg/text/template/).

-As an alternative you can consider the `envsubst` binary contained in your system's `gettext{-base}` package.
+> As an alternative you can consider the `envsubst` binary contained in your system's `gettext{-base}` package.

 ### httpd